Supplement: ODE Plugin Explanation¶

 }

-When the ODE simulator item is deleted from the GUI, an ODESimulatorItem class object is also destroyed.
-In the destructor, release the amount of memory, etc. as required.
+When the ODE simulator item is deleted in the GUI, the object of the ODESimulatorItem class is also destroyed.
+In the destructor, release memory as needed.

 ODESimulatorItem::~ODESimulatorItem()